Chief of Race (CR)

 The start referee needs to have a radio

-Be at start for inspection- This will be an hour before start time so usually at 8:30
+Be at the start for inspection- This will be an hour before start time so usually at 8:30

 The Start Referee (Needs AO) must remain at the start from the beginning of the official inspection time until the end of the race.
 The Start referee must ensure that there are reserve bibs at the start.
-(These should be in the marked start bag for pick up in the den).The start referee is responsible for equipment checks and should review the USSA rules prior to the race for the age appropriate rules.
+(These should be in the marked start bag for pick up in the den).
+The start referee is responsible for equipment checks and should review the USSA rules prior to the race for the age-appropriate rules.
 All skis must have brakes and all helmets must have a hard surface that covers the ears.
-The start referee may insert racer into the run order for a provisional re-run or an approved out-of-order start.
+The start referee may insert a racer into the run order for a provisional re-run or an approved out-of-order start.
 The start referee and starter need to get a running order for both runs.

 Start Hand-timers- the watches need to be synchronized between runs so they must go to the head timer at the finish between runs and then must be returned to the start before the second run.